ggbecker/workflow-testing/README.md

 ### Pull Request Results

 After a PR workflow runs:
+1. **Automatic PR Comment**: A comment is automatically posted to the PR with:
+   - Test status and summary
+   - Number of environments tested
+   - Direct link to detailed results
+   - Information about the test type
+   - Link to workflow run
-1. View the summary in the GitHub Actions tab (includes test count and status)
+2. View the summary in the GitHub Actions tab (includes test count and status)
-2. PR results are published to: `https://YOUR_USERNAME.github.io/YOUR_PAGES_REPO/pr-tests/`
+3. PR results are published to: `https://YOUR_USERNAME.github.io/YOUR_PAGES_REPO/pr-tests/`
-3. The PR results page shows:
+4. The PR results page shows:
    - Summary with PR number and test type
    - Table with all tested environments
    - Status badge for each test